HyeonjunSim/pi-top-battery-status/README.md

 - Version 1.2b: Warning and shutdown level changed
 - Version 1.3:  Important bug fixed which prevented automatic shutdown under certain circumstances
 - Version 1.4:  Very slight adjustment of battery charge display for new PIXEL desktop
+- Version 1.4a: Fixed a bug (segmentation fault when config file does not exist), thanks to @robvadenbogaard

 **Updating pi-top-battery-status**